matteonerini/movable-signals/README.md

-# movable-signals
-Enabling Smart Radio Environments in the Frequency Domain With Movable Signals

 # Enabling Smart Radio Environments in the Frequency Domain With Movable Signals

 This repository contains code to reproduce the paper: